 Since 1984, however, a revived Crosley Radio has become an in-demand seller of radios and turntables, especially in recent years, with a line of all-in-one record players attracting a new generation of vinyl listeners to the audio fidelity and artefactual nature of the vinyl format.
 In fact, Crosley has become synonymous with the reemergence of vinyl in music sales, selling affordable vintage reproductions of classic portable suitcase hi-fi systems to Millennials and older generations who got rid of their own hi-fis long ago.

-Below, please take a look at some of the most popular Crosley record players available on today’s market (a few of which we will discuss in-depth in today’s article):
+Below, please take a look at some of the most popular portable record players available on today’s market, and see how they compare to the Crosley record players we discuss in this article.

 |U-Turn Audio Orbit Plus||$$||Machined Acrylic Platter|